VirtualPlanetaryLaboratory/vplanet/examples/IoHeat/README.rst

 ===================   ============

 This example reproduces the surface energy flux on Io over a range of eccentricity and obliquity.
-It also shows how to use vspace, a script in this repository that can generate input files across a parameter range. vspace will create a large number of directories, each of which has 3 input files.
-In this example, the makeplot script will run each individual trial, gather the results, and create the summary plot below.
-The orange strip corresponds to the observed heat flow of Io.
+It also shows how to use `VSPACE <../../vspace>`_, a script in this repository that can generate input files across a parameter range. **VSPACE** will create a large number of directories, each of which has 3 input files.
+In this example, the `makeplot.py` script will run each individual trial, gather the results, and create the summary plot below.
+The orange strip corresponds to the observed heat flow of Io `(Veeder et al. 2012) <https://ui.adsabs.harvard.edu/abs/2012Icar..219..701V/abstract>`_.

 To run this example